Can You Dye Your Hair While Breastfeeding

 1. Prioritize Salon Services and Skilled Professionals

-Moreover, salons typically have better ventilation systems than home environments, reducing the risk of inhaling fumes.
+On top of that, salons typically have better ventilation systems than home environments, reducing the risk of inhaling fumes.
 Hairdressers are also knowledgeable about the latest safety guidelines and can provide you with personalized advice based on your individual circumstances.

 2. Embrace Low-Chemical Alternatives